-Our spelling games allow students to practice with just the right amount of support.
+Our spelling games provide differentiation and allow students to practice with just the right amount of support.
 The “Easy” level provides the child with the highest degree of support.
 Students will hear and see the word prior to playing the game.
 Students will only be provided the letter tiles that make up the word.
 As the child progresses through each level the amount of support they receive will become less and less.
 Finally at the “Extreme” level they receive almost no support and are provided a full keyboard of letter tiles.

 By leveraging technology, our platform enables learning to happen anywhere and everywhere.
 Our game just requires a device.
 With our app, an internet connection is not even required as long as the required word lists have been loaded first.